tsetsova/book-summaries/site_reliability_engineering/site_reliability_engineering_practices.md

 > We generally prefer to work with percentiles rather than the mean (arithmetic average) of a set of values.
 Doing so makes it possible to consider the long tail of data points, which often have significantly different (and more interesting) characteristics than the average.
 Because of the artificial nature of computing systems, data points are often skewed—for instance, no request can have a response in less than 0 ms, and a timeout at 1,000 ms means that there can be no successful responses with values greater than the timeout.
 As a result, we cannot assume that the mean and the median are the same—or even close to each other!

+#### Measure your toil

+> Ideally, symptoms of operational overload should be measurable, so that the goals can be quantified (e.g., number of daily tickets < 5, paging events per shift < 2).

 ### Monitoring

 Monitoring is one of the main ways we can track the system's health and availability.